NathanKewley/Japanese/README.md

 | Helper Verb                         | Short Description |
 | ----------------------------------- | ----------------- |
 | [がる](Grammar/helper_verbs/がる.md) | `がる` is used to talk about what someone else might feel or want |

+### Nouns

+Organise and move later but taking the note for now.

+#### Joining Nouns

+When 2 nouns together to create a new noun.
+The sound of the second noun is modified with a `tenten`.
+This feels so obvious now I know it... but like its not obvious if you dont know.

+* ほん + たな --> ほんだな (book + shelf == bookshelf)

 ### Conjugated Form